Slowed or stopped breathing can happen to anyone taking prescription opioids.

 - You take high opiod doses (>50 MME)

 - You have a history of addiction

 30% of surveyed patients who are prescribed opioids don’t know it.5

-Some prescription painkillers are sometimes referred to as opioids.
-These types of medications can go by many names, and it’s possible that you or a loved one may be taking opioids without even knowing.
+Opioids go by many names, and they aren’t always labeled as an opioid on the pharmacy bottle.
+It’s possible that you or a loved one could be taking them without even knowing.

 Did you know?

-Each of these medications is considered an opioid:
+Each of these medications is categorized as an opioid:

 “I had no idea.
 You can die when you’re taking these.”

 Parker Stewart, Yvonne’s son, was a healthy 21- year old who underwent a routine tonsillectomy, and stopped breathing after taking only half his prescribed dose of opioid painkillers.
 He died in his sleep while his wife slept beside him.SHARE YOUR STORY